kishwarshafin/pepper/docs/misc/pepper_methods.md

 ## Description
 Following is a description of the updated method:

-### Step 1: PEPPER SNP
+### Step 1: PEPPER
-Although called `PEPPER SNP`, the first step of the pipeline can now identify SNPs and INDELs. `PEPPER SNP` module calls variants using the following steps:
+The first step of the pipeline can now identify SNPs and INDELs. `PEPPER` module calls variants using the following steps:

 i) `make_images`: This step creates summary of potential candidate variants.
 * We take all reads with mapping quality above `--pepper_min_mapq`.